deusExMac/YouTubeDownload/README.md

 Supported arguments via the command line or customized execution via the IDE:

-``ytDownload.py [-f urlFile] [-o output directory] [-A] [-P] [-S] [-F] [url]``
+``youtubeDownload.py [-f urlFile] [-o output directory] [-A] [-P] [-S] [-F] [url]``

 Arguments:

 ``[-f urlFile]``: Path to file containing urls to YouTube videos to be downloaded.
 Inside the file, each url should be in a separate line.
 See file [testUrls.txt](https://github.com/deusExMac/ytDownload/blob/main/testUrls.txt) for an example.

 ``[-o output directory]``: path to local directory where the downloaded YouTube videos/audio files should be stored.
-If path does not exist, it is recursively created.
-If creation fails, script terminates.
+If path does not exist, it is (recursively) created.
+If creation fails, the script terminates.
 Downloaded files become the name of the YouTube video title.
 If file already exists, it is overwritten.
 Default output directory (if no -o option is given) is the current working directory (./).
 Videos are currently able to be downloaded and stored only in mp4 format.

 ``[-P]``: Displays progress.
 During download, displays the percentage of file already downloaded.